lisabronwyn/228-goal-design-and-build/README.md

 ## Description

 You need a website.
-Are you in need of your own website?
+Try Wix!
+Just kidding.
+But seriously, are you in need of your own website?
 Are you getting serious about job hunting and working on your brand?

-There are two versions of this goal: paid and free
+There are two versions of this goal: free and paid

+###One note about free vs. paid domains and hosting.
+I've done both and chose my hosting company because I had ethical issues with GoDaddy (Google for more info) and bad experiences with 1and1.com (it was a nightmare that involved "hidden fees" to transfer my domain to another registrar).

 In this goal, you will: